 - They experience cravings, or a strong desire to use fentanyl or other opioids

-- Their regular use results in failures to fulfil role obligations at work, school, or home
+- Their regular use results in failures to fulfill role obligations at work, school, or home

 - Fentanyl or opioid use continues despite the occurrence of persistent social or interpersonal problems caused by or worsened by the effects of opioids